dani-beck/brain-age-prediction-4wave/README.md

 ### Contact
-If you have any questions about the code or wish to collaborate, please contact me at [dani.beck@psykologi.uio.no](mailto:dani.beck@psykologi.uio)
+For questions about the code or to discuss collaboration, please contact [dani.beck@psykologi.uio.no](mailto:dani.beck@psykologi.uio)